2 Look Out, They Bite!

 #3 They Can Cause Damage

 Fire ants love to infest and feast on electrical equipment and wiring.
-Lawn mowers, electric gates, outdoor lighting, and pool equipment are all susceptible to a fire ant feeding frenzy.
+Lawnmowers, electric gates, outdoor lighting, and pool equipment are all susceptible to a fire ant feeding frenzy.
 They are sugar eaters and the colored wiring used in most electrical equipment and systems use sugar in the wire dye.
-Fire ants can nestle inside of a junction box or piece of equipment and destroy the internal wiring, costing you a ton in repairs.
+They can nestle inside of a junction box or piece of equipment and destroy the internal wiring, costing you a ton in repairs.

 The best line of defense for fire ant prevention and control is to hire a professional pest control service.
-Any Pest has over 30 years of experience and can assess, manage, and help control the return of fire ants to your property.
+Any Pest has over 30 years of experience and can assess, manage, and help control the return of these types of ants to your property.

 Fire Ant Control In Georgia

 At Any Pest, Inc we provide expert pest control for any problem you may have with an ant infestation.
 We can identify the problem and help you get rid of all of the ants causing damage to your home.
 Furthermore, we can help to prevent future infestations so that you won’t have to worry about ants in the future.

 How To Avoid Fire Ants This Summer in Kennesaw, GA and beyond!